quanweiliu/FDGC/readme.md

 > python main.py

 ## Installation
-This project is implemented with Pytorch and has been tested on version Pytorch 1.7, numpy                 1.21.4, matplotlib            3.3.3 and scikit-learn          0.23.2.
+This project is implemented with Pytorch and has been tested on version
+- Pytorch               1.7,
+- numpy                 1.21.4
+- matplotlib            3.3.3
+- scikit-learn          0.23.2

 ## Citation